 RQ 2.4.
-Do marital groups differ in their response to the intervention via sleep quality, subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989) and perceived stress between the group that received Mantram training and the group that received sleep education across time controlling for age?
+Do marital groups differ in their response to the intervention via sleep quality (subjective sleep quality, sleep disturbances, sleep latency, sleep duration, habitual sleep efficiency, daytime dysfunction, the use of prescribed or over-the-counter sleep-promoting medication) and perceived stress between the group that received

+Mantram training and the group that received sleep education across time controlling for age?

 Plan of Analysis.
-A two-way repeated measures analysis of covariance (Group(2) x Marital Status- married or single/divorced/separated (2) controlling for age) was used to assess change across time (pre-post) and compared within and between groups on sleep quality, subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989) and perceived stress.
+A two-way repeated measures analysis of covariance (Group (2) x Marital Status- married or single/divorced/separated (2) controlling for age) was used to assess change across time (pre-post) and compared within and between groups on sleep quality (subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, the frequency of use of prescribed or over-the-counter sleep-promoting medication, and daytime dysfunction) and perceived stress.

 Aim 3.
-Determine the best set of predictors of sleep quality subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989) from age, gender, marital status (married or single/divorced/separated), Mantram intervention group membership, frequency of sleep technique use, and perceived stress.
+Determine the best set of predictors of sleep (subjective sleep quality, sleep disturbances, sleep latency, sleep duration, habitual sleep efficiency, and the frequency of use of prescribed or over-the-counter sleep-promoting medication) from age, gender, marital status (married or single/divorced/separated), Mantram intervention group membership, frequency of sleep technique use, and perceived stress.